-On February 3, 2015, the Company entered into a Co-Development Partnership Agreement ("Agreement") with Canon U.S. Life Sciences, Inc. ("Canon US Life Sciences") to develop a diagnostic test panel to rapidly detect Lyme disease.
-Under the terms of the Agreement, the Company received an upfront payment of \$2.0 million from Canon US Life Sciences and may receive an additional \$6.5 million of consideration upon achieving certain development and regulatory milestones for total aggregate payments of up to \$8.5 million.
+On February 3, 2015, the Company entered into a Co-Development Partnership Agreement (the "Co-Development Agreement") with Canon U.S. Life Sciences, Inc. ("Canon US Life Sciences") to develop a diagnostic test panel to rapidly detect Lyme disease.
+Under the terms of the Co-Development Agreement, the Company received an upfront payment of \$2.0 million from Canon US Life Sciences and may receive an additional \$6.5 million of consideration upon achieving certain development and regulatory milestones for total aggregate payments of up to \$8.5 million.
 The next payment the Company is eligible to receive is \$1.5 million related to the achievement of a specified technical requirement.
-All payments under the Agreement are non-refundable once received.
-The Company will retain exclusive worldwide commercialization rights of any products developed under the Agreement, including sales, marketing and distribution and Canon US Life Sciences will not receive any commercial right and will be entitled to only receive royalty payments on the sales of all products developed under the Agreement.
+All payments under the Co-Development Agreement are non-refundable once received.
+The Company will retain exclusive worldwide commercialization rights of any products developed under the Co-Development Agreement, including sales, marketing and distribution and Canon US Life Sciences will not receive any commercial right and will be entitled to only receive royalty payments on the sales of all products developed under the Co-Development Agreement.

-Either party may terminate the Agreement upon the occurrence of a material breach by the other party (subject to a cure period).
+Either party may terminate the Co-Development Agreement upon the occurrence of a material breach by the other party (subject to a cure period).

-The Company evaluated the deliverables under the Agreement and determined that the Agreement included one unit of accounting, the research and development services, as the joint research and development committee deliverable was deemed to be de minimus.
-The Company will recognize revenue for research and development services as a component of research revenue in the condensed consolidated financial statements as the services are delivered using the proportional performance method of accounting, limited to cash received.
-The regulatory milestone will be accounted for as research revenue if and when achieved.
-Costs incurred to deliver the services under the Agreement are recorded as research and development expense in the condensed consolidated financial statements.
+The Company evaluated the deliverables under the Co-Development Agreement and determined that the Co-Development Agreement included one unit of accounting, the research and development services, as the joint research and development committee deliverable was deemed to be diminimus.
+The Company will recognize revenue for research and development services as a component of research revenue in the condensed consolidated financial statements as the services are delivered using the proportional performance method of accounting, limited to payments earned.
+Costs incurred to deliver the services under the Co-Development Agreement are recorded as research and development expense in the condensed consolidated financial statements.

-The Company recorded revenue of \$53,000 during the three months ended March 31, 2015 under this Agreement.
+The Company recorded revenue of \$324,000 and \$377,000 during the three and six months ended June 30, 2015, respectively, under this Agreement.